 Gasoline Tax, Special Fuel Excise Tax, Weight Distance Tax, Oversize/overweight permit fees, Vehicle Registration and Motor Vehicle Excise Tax estimates are projected using statistical models with national and state economic and demographic input variables.
 Vehicle Transaction and Driver Licenses Fees estimates are projected using time series models and trend analysis.
 Other taxes and fees are generally forecasted using trend analysis.
 Estimated federal funds in future years approximate multi-year average under the FAST Act and are assumed at a level amount.
-See "SPECIAL FACTORS RELATING TO THE SERIES 2020A BONDS" and "FORWARD-LOOKING STATEMENTS."
+See "SPECIAL FACTORS RELATING TO THE SERIES 2021A BONDS" and "FORWARD-LOOKING STATEMENTS."

-Details may not correspond to totals due to rounding.
+(2) Details may not correspond to totals due to rounding.
 "Actual" figures are from audited financial statements for the fiscal years given.

-(5) For a comparison of actual Pledged Revenues for Fiscal Year 2019 to preliminary Pledged Revenues for Fiscal Year 2020, see "SPECIAL FACTORS RELATING TO THE SERIES 2020A BONDS Impact of COVID-19."
+(3) For a comparison of actual Pledged Revenues for the first nine months of Fiscal Year 2019 and Fiscal Year 2020 to preliminary Pledged Revenues for the first nine months of Fiscal Year 2021, see "SPECIAL FACTORS RELATING TO THE SERIES 2021A BONDS - Impact of COVID-19."